Fly Fishing Ohio Steelhead: Advice And Tips From Guides

 It is important to be meticulous about picking the right streamer color based on the river conditions.
 This will depend on the color of the water or the amount of sunlight available.

-As a rule of thumb, you should use lighter streamers for sunnier days, and use black or purple streamers for darker days.
+As a rule of thumb, I use lighter streamers for sunnier days, and black or purple streamers for darker days.

 While the dark background will outline the streamer’s silhouette, the lighter background will reflect the rays of the sun.